 - online by following this link: http://www.stpetersbaptist.org.uk/malawi-education

-One summer, when Freddie was a boy, his family had a really good tobacco crop and were able to sell this at a good price.
+One summer, when he was a boy, his family had a really good tobacco crop and were able to sell this at a good price.
 His father used most of the money to learn to drive and obtain a driving license.
-He found a good job as a driver but then, he abandoned his family, leaving Freddie’s mother to bring up her family alone.
+He found a good job as a driver but then, he abandoned his family, leaving his mother to bring up her family alone.

-About 10 years ago Fred started attending Sunday School and then qualified under our scheme, for sponsorship for secondary school.
+About 10 years ago he started attending Sunday School and then qualified for sponsorship for secondary school under the Scheme.
 He was then about 18 years old.
-He did very well at school and 4 years ago he was interviewed by Celia and Neil and a sponsor found to enable him to go to university.
+He did very well at school and 4 years ago was interviewed during a visit by the Malawi Team and a sponsor found to enable him to go to university.
 His aim is to get a good job to enable him to support his mother, his brothers and sisters and their families.